M-Walker32/fs-journal/quizzes/week01.md

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+the <body>
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+<ul> <ol>
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+The flex property makes you page more flexible.
+It allows you to move elements on a page more freely.
 ```

 **11.** What `CSS` properties affect the size of a box model?